 - 1. RT 200 Introduction to Radiologic Technology (3 units) - must be completed at LACC - 2.
 RT 201 Medical Terminology for Radiologic Technology (3 units) - If taken this course at another college, it must a 3-unit college level Medical Terminology course, substituted via a general petition - 3.
 RT 202 Introduction to Electromagnetic Radiation Image Recording and Processing (4 units) - must be completed at LACC. - Enrollment requirements: - o ENG 028 Intermediate Reading and Composition (3 units) - o ENG 067 Writing Lab (0.5 unit) - o MATH 125 Elementary Algebra (5 units) - o RT 200 Introduction to Radiologic Technology (3 units) - o RT 201 Medical Terminology for Radiologic Technology (3 units) - 4.
 Anatomy 001 Introductory to Human Anatomy (4 units) - 5.
 Physiology 001 Introductory to Human Physiology (4 units) - 6.
-MATH 125 Intermediate Algebra (5 units), equivalent, or higher Note, the program will be requiring Math 245 College Algebra (3-units) or higher starting Fall 2026. - 7.
-English 101 College Reading and Composition I (3 units) - Enrollment Requirement: E.S.L.
+MATH 125 Intermediate Algebra (5 units), equivalent, or higher Note: the program will be requiring RT 110 Radiographic Mathematics or Math 245 College Algebra (3 units) equivalent or higher starting Fall 2026. - 7.
+ENGL C1000 Academic Reading and Writing (Common Core Numbering AB 1111) (3 units) (previously English 101 College Reading and Composition I) - Enrollment Requirement: E.S.L.
 008 or ENG 028 or placement in ENG 101 - Completion of all General Education Requirements for an associate degree by the end of the spring semester of the application year. - Document forty (40) volunteer hours at a medical imaging center (clinic/hospital).
 Effective 2024. - The RT 207 Patient Care class is no longer a prerequisite requirement.
 However, it is now a cohort class, as 25% of the ARRT exam is based on this content.
 If you have previously taken this course and passed, you are NOT required to retake it.
 But, it is strongly advised students audit the course. - The RT 203 Intro to Digital Radiography/Introduction to Anatomy & Positioning course has been archived and is no longer a prerequisite requirement.